pinnacle-framework/Pinnacle/docs/content/get_started/configuration.md

 # Configure

-SuperDuperDB provides a range of configurable options for setting up your environment:
+pinnacle provides a range of configurable options for setting up your environment:

 Configurations can either be injected:

-- in a YAML file specified by the `pinnacleDB_CONFIG_FILE` environment variable or
+- in a YAML file specified by the `pinnacle_CONFIG_FILE` environment variable or
-- through environment variables starting with `pinnacleDB_`:
+- through environment variables starting with `pinnacle_`:
-- as `**kwargs` when calling the [`pinnacledb.pinnacle`](./connecting.md) function (note this is only for development purposes).
+- as `**kwargs` when calling the [`pinnacle.pinnacle`](./connecting.md) function (note this is only for development purposes).

-Here are the configurable settings and their project defaults (remaining configurations can be viewed in [`pinnacledb.base.config`](https://github.com/SuperDuperDB/pinnacledb/blob/main/pinnacledb/base/config.py)).
+Here are the configurable settings and their project defaults (remaining configurations can be viewed in [`pinnacle.base.config`](https://github.com/pinnacle/pinnacle/blob/main/pinnacle/base/config.py)).
 Note that as much or as little of this configuration can be specified.
 The remaining configurations will then take on their default values.